 - Downstream from mission, when it comes to other goals, targets and plans are set by the people fulfilling them, recognized as best guesses, and adaptive to changing circumstances — the basic ethos is sense and respond rather than predict and control.

 - The metaphor for teal organizations is a living organism.
 Like any other life form, the culture of each teal organization is unique, distinctive — while sharing traits in common, each has its own organic feel and functions in its own way.

 What else?
 The name “teal” arises from spiral dynamics and integral theory, a stage-development model of human progress that has many skeptics.
 Nonetheless, like any name it serves as convenient shorthand.
 One may find relevant material under other banners as well, such as responsive work, agile, lean, liberated or next-stage organizations, etc.

 I founded a meetup for people in the Eugene, Oregon area who want to get together in person to explore these ideas.
-We one or two Friday afternoons per month 4:30-6pm through some combination of in-person and/or Zoom.
+We gather one or two Friday afternoons per month 4-5:30pm through some combination of in-person and/or Zoom.